 What Does a Control Engineer Do?

 Control engineers make systems work efficiently and predictably.
 Control engineering is a relatively new field that combines engineering and mathematics.
-Schools offering Electrical Engineering degrees can also be found in these popular choices.

 Control engineering was once a part of mechanical engineering and has become a somewhat new field that combines engineering and mathematics.
 Control engineers may focus on developing or improving machines or systems that have singular or multiple functions.
 The mechanism that an engineer may control could be a system, process, or machine.
 For example, the system may be used in a bank to improve an ATM and decrease the amount of time that a person spends at the machine.